coders-camp-2021-best-team/TeamUp-API/.github/ISSUE_TEMPLATE/bug.md

 ---
 name: Bug
-about: Template for bug reporting
+about: Template for issue with bug report
 title: bug/{scope}-title
-labels: 'scope: bug'
+labels: "type: bug"
-assignees: ''
+assignees: ""
 ---

 **Description of the bug**